-Marketing and Brand Management works to cultivate public awareness UNO.
-This is done by sharing the UNO story by creating a defined university brand that is conveyed throughout every facet of campus and our community by way of dynamic publications such as the UNO Advantage and UNO Fact Books, banners and bus benches, sky-high billboards and coordinated events.
+Marketing and Brand Management cultivate public awareness UNO.
+We share the UNO story by creating a defined university brand that is conveyed throughout every facet of campus and our community.
+Examples include:

 Media Relations works to foster knowledge about UNO locally, nationally, and around the globe.
 This is done by sharing the UNO story through the cultivation of individual campus stories, the exchange of information with members of the media, and coordination of interviews with faculty experts.